etlbox/etlbox.website/doks_v1.8/content/docs/relational-databases/overview.md

 - **DbSource** – How to extract data efficiently
 - **DbDestination** – How bulk inserts improve performance
 - **DbMerge** – How to synchronize datasets efficiently

+If you already query with Dapper and the next step is writing many rows — without a data-flow network — [DbExtensions adds bulk operations on the same connection](/dapper/).